VoxeLibre/VoxeLibre/mods/PLAYER/mcl_hunger/API.md

 The mod API is still pretty much unofficial; this mod is mostly seen as standalone for now.

-This may change in the future development of MineClone 2.
+This may change in the future development of VoxeLibre.
 Hopefully.

 ## Mod state
 The hunger mechanic is disabled when damage is disabled